datacarpentry/semester-biology/exercises/Loops-2-R.md

 Download the data, using `read.csv(…, head = FALSE)` to import it into R, and then calculate the volumes (l\*w\*h) in a new vector using vector algebra.
 There should be one value in the vector for each shrub.
-Once you have created this vector, use another for loop to print out each volume in order on its own line.
+Once you have created this vector, use a `for` loop to print out each volume in order on its own line.